 - Certificate III in Disability

-What TAFE study options are available to me in Victoria?
+Which TAFE study options available to me in Victoria?

 The Department of Education and Early Childhood Development in Victoria created the Victorian Skills Gateway to oversee vocational education in the state, including TAFE.
-It ensures that the TAFE courses offered by registered course providers are AQF (Australian Qualifications Framework) compliant and that the providers themselves are properly registered with the Australian Skills Quality Authority (ASQA) or the Victorian Registration and Qualifications Authority (VRQA).
+It ensures that the TAFE courses offered by registered course providers are AQF (Australian Qualifications Framework) compliant and that the providers have registered with the Australian Skills Quality Authority (ASQA) or the Victorian Registration and Qualifications Authority (VRQA).